 - Je Ne Regrette Rien sung by Edith Piaf

 Usually when I make these games, I produce my own music.
 However, to suit the Inception theme of the whole 35-level game, I used background music from the film and trailer.
+Unfortunately, this means I had to take the video that of the game playthrough down.

 Game Production: Images (Spoilers)